-Methods and Materials for Teaching Math, Science and Social Studies to Children
+Teaching Math, Science and Social Studies for Children

-Provides experiences in developing the content, methods and materials for directing children in math, science and social studies activities.
+Provides experiences in content, methods, and materials for the development of math, science, and social studies skills in children.
+Emphasis will be on developing strategies for using various resources to facilitate children's construction of knowledge.
+Addresses strategies for intervention and support for children with special needs and English Language Learners.
 Lecture: 2 hours.
 Laboratory: 2 hours.
 Total: 4 hours per week.